Reverse Dieting Explained: Does It Really Boost Metabolism?

 Reverse Dieting vs. Jumping to Maintenance

-If maintenance is accurate and tracked, both can work.
+If maintenance is estimated well and intake is tracked honestly, both strategies can work.

 The Real Risk After a Diet